Understanding Political Ecosystems

 Similarly, the struggle for aldermanic seats can’t be won by a ward group alone.
 Ward organizations require endorsements from other groups in order to raise money, draw in more volunteers, and bring the campaign to the attention of the organized and unorganized masses.

-In other words, the success of a given struggle is always dependent on the ability of the core organization to pull others outside of itself into struggle.
+In other words, the success of a given struggle is always dependent on the ability of the organization that is bottom-lining a given struggle to pull others outside of itself into struggle.
 No struggle, no organization, is an island.
 Collectively, our struggles and organizations are more like an interdependent political ecosystem.

 The inter-personal and inter-organizational relationships that form this ecosystem hold the potential to be tapped into again in the future.
 They could even coalesce into broader organizations: like political parties.